 Plant zinnias in any commercial potting mix, or make your own.
 For example, for two 14-inch containers, combine 2 1/2 gallons peat moss, 2 1/2 gallons perlite, 1 1/4 gallons compost, 2 cups fine sand and 1/2 cup ground limestone.
 Don't use garden soil, which can harbor pests or disease-causing organisms.

 Plant seedlings to the same level as they were in their original pot and water them well.
 Keep the zinnias in a sunny location that gets at least four hours of sun daily -- more sun means more flowers -- and water whenever the top inch or two of soil feels dry to the touch.
 Let the pot drain after watering and never keep it in a water-filled saucer.

-To keep flowers coming all season, fertilize the pot weekly, using a water-soluble, 5-10-5 formula diluted at a rate of 1/4 teaspoon per gallon of water, but check your product label for additional directions.
+To keep flowers coming all season, fertilize the pot weekly, using a water-soluble, 5-10-5 formula diluted at a rate of 1/4 teaspoon per gallon of water, but check your product label for specific mixing instructions and additional directions.

 Trimming and Possible Problems

 Zinnias continue producing new flower buds until plants dieback in the fall.
 But you can help keep the plants tidy by trimming off flowers as they fade away.
 This also helps promote new branching behind the old flower, keeping the plant bushy.
 Using sharp shears, cut off the stem just behind the old flower but in front of any new shoots that may be growing on the stem.
 Clean your blades with rubbing alcohol between cuts to prevent spread of plant disease.

 Zinnias are usually free of any pest problems, but they are susceptible to several fungal problems, including powdery mildew which causes a white powder to accumulate on leaves that eventually wilt and dry up.
 This is best prevented by keeping the container in a spot with good air circulation and watering only at the plant's base, keeping foliage dry.